deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 Hyperparameter search
 ---------------------
-We can say that when you run an experiment with :class:`~deeppavlov.pipeline_manager.PipelineManager`, we perform greed search on the components entered into the config.
+We can say that when you run an experiment with :class:`~deeppavlov.pipeline_manager.PipelineManager`, we perform grid search on the components entered into the config.
 However, in addition to this, :class:`~deeppavlov.pipeline_manager.PipelineManager` also allows hyperparameter search.
 The last group of parameters relates to its regulation:

  - **search_type:** str, parameter defining the type of hyperparams search, can be "grid" or "random".